salasor/Kaiburr-assassment/Task # 1-5/Course_Regestration/README.md

-# student-course-registration-api
+# Course-Registration

-####  Student Course registration api used to add, delete and register students and courses and vice versa
+####  Course registration  used to add, delete and register students and courses and vice versa

 ## Getting Started

-Please follow the below steps to setup and run student-course-registration-api
+Please follow the below steps to setup and run course-registration

 ### Prerequisites